shenjinti/fgpt/README.md

 # A free reverse proxy and CLI tool for OpenAI GPT-3.5-turbo

-**[WIP]**
 It allows you to use the GPT-3.5 API without needing to sign up for an API key or pay for usage.
+> OpenAI GPT-3.5-turbo is free to use, without any account or API key
+> DON'T USE IN PRODUCTION, ONLY FOR PERSONAL USE/TESTING

 ## Features

-- [x] REPL mode, you can input questions and get answers interactively
+- [x] **REPL** mode, you can input questions and get answers interactively
-- [x] Reverse proxy mode, you can use the GPT-3.5 API without needing to sign up for an API key or pay for usage
+- [x] **Reverse proxy mode**, you can use the OpenAI OpenAPI with a local server
-- [x] CLI mode, with shell pipe, file input, code output, etc.
+- [x] **CLI mode**, with shell pipe, file input, code output, etc.
-- [x] Support https proxy
+- [x] Support https proxy and socks5 proxy

 ## Download precompiled binary